lamba92/KGraph/README.md

  - Android Native ARM64
  - Linux X86_64

- Other native builds will come as i figure out how to compile multi-platform.
+ Other native builds will come as I figure out how to compile multi-platform.

 ## Goals